jeswr-university-projects/comp3600-project/README.md

 For additonal information see `Milestone_2.pdf` which is included in this repo.

 ## License
 This software is built under the MIT licence.
-See (LICENSE)[LICENSE] for more information.
+See (LICENSE)[https://github.com/jeswr/comp3600-project/edit/master/LICENSE] for more information.